 - Stress is a physiological reply of the body to what each person considers to be an external aggression or stressor.
 When we have a response for this aggression, the stress disappears.
 The problem is that stressors get increasingly difficult to find a solution for and not being able to find a solution is very tiring.
 As a result, we enter a phase of permanent stress that causes organic alternations such as tiredness, headache, depression, etc.

 - Within our world, we live in several subworlds such as the family, work, society and the individual.
 Each subworld has its stressors and each one forces us to find solutions to overcome them.

-- Illness, children, mortgage, a move, work load, etc. they are examples of causes of stressors.
+- The illness, children or daughters, the mortgage, a removal, the work load, etc. they are examples of causes of stressors.

 7. Set of rules for good habits

-- Fats should not exceed 30% of total calories
+- Fats do not have to exceed 30% of total calories.

 - Avoid intake of alcohol > 30 gr/day.